Our PE Co-ordinator is:

 Inter House Sports Day

-As a reward for our commitment to school-based competition, we were awarded the Gold School Games Mark for the 2017-18 academic year.
+We were awarded the Gold School Games Mark in recognition of our commitment to school-based competition for the 2018-19 academic year.

 We provide a variety of extra-curricular sporting activities.